tangentsoft/e8/doc/manual.md

 ## Mode Lines

-The E8 mode line looks like this:
+The E8 mode lines look like this:

-    -**- EF.PA       5123
+    -**- EFBASE.PA   5123
-    FILE: EE.PA
+    SEARCH: TOP,

 The `-**-` on the first line means the buffer has been changed.

-Following this (`EF.PA` in this example) is the current file name, if any.
+Following this (`E8BASE.PA` in this example) is the current file name, if any.

-The number after that is the count of characters in the buffer.
-(FIXME: what radix?)
+The number after that is the count of characters in the buffer (decimal).

-The line below is the input prompt, here asking for a new file name to open, with the user giving `EE.PA` in this example.
+The line below shows occasional status or state displays, and accepts your input for certain commands.
+In the example shown, the incremental search command prompts with `SEARCH:` and you enter a search string, here `TOP,`.